nagaho/aerogear-ios-httpstub/README.md

 Choose `AGURLSessionStubs.xcodeproj`

-Once you've added the Quick project, you should see it in Xcode's project navigator, grouped with your tests.
+Once you've added the AGURLSessionStubs project, you should see it in Xcode's project navigator, grouped with your tests.

 ![](AGURLSessionStubs_usage.png)